 The fellow in charge there strokes their heads – which supposedly puts them to sleep – before dunking them in boiling water.
 You’ve got some time before it’s cooked – so wander around the docks, or enjoy a glass of wine inside the restaurant.

-Walk the rocky beach in Halls Harbour
+Walk the rocky beach in Halls Harbour, Nova Scotia

-After your meal take the time to walk the rocky beach at Halls Harbour Nova Scotia.
 It’s on the Bay of Fundy – which boasts the highest tides in the world.
 Be sure to check out the fishing boats at the docks too.
 They’re left high and dry twice a day at low tide.

 Further reading on Nova Scotia